jasonacox/tinytuya/README.md

 ## Tuya Device Preparation

 Pulling data from Tuya devices on your network requires that you know the Device *IP*, *ID*, *VERSION* and *KEY* (for 3.3 devices).
-You can use the `tuyapower` module which includes a scanner function to find Smart Devices on your network.
+You can use the built in scanner in the `tinytuya` module to find Tuya Devices on your network.
 This will scan the network and identify Device's *IP*, *ID* and *VERSION*.
 It will _not_ be able to get the local *KEY*.
 Since newer 3.3 devices will require the *KEY*, the following steps will help you determine the *KEY*s for your devices:

-### Get the Tuya Device KEY
+### Get the Tuya Device Local KEY

 1. Download the "Smart Life" - Smart Living app for iPhone or Android.
 Pair with your smart plug (this is important as you cannot monitor a plug that has not been paired).
     * https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8
     * https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en
-2. For Device IP, ID and VERSION: Run the tuyapower scan to get a list of Tuya devices on your network along with their device IP, ID and VERSION number (3.1 or 3.3):
+2. For Device IP, ID and VERSION: Run the tinytuya scan to get a list of Tuya devices on your network along with their device IP, ID and VERSION number (3.1 or 3.3):
     ```bash
-    python3 -m tuyapower
+    python3 -m tinytuya
     ```
-3. For Device KEY: If your device is running the latest protocol version 3.3 (often seen with Firmware 1.0.5 or above), you will need to obtain the Device Key.
-This is used to connect with the device and decrypt the response data.
-The following are instructions to do this and are based on <https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md>:
+3. Device Local KEY: Devices running the latest protocol version 3.3 (often seen with Firmware 1.0.5 or above) will require a _Device Local KEY_ to read the status.
+Both 3.1 and 3.3 devices will require a _Device Local KEY_ to control the device.
+The _Device Local KEY_ is used to connect with the device and decrypt the response data.
+Follow these instructions to get the _Device Local KEY_:

   * **From iot.tuya.com**
     * Create a Tuya developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.